-Effective from 6 July 2020, all services provided by Maidstone and Tunbridge Wells NHS Trust are fully open, but visiting restrictions remain in place.
-Anyone attending our hospitals must wear a face covering.
+All services provided by Maidstone and Tunbridge Wells NHS Trust are fully open, but visiting restrictions remain in place.
+Anyone attending our hospitals must wear a face covering at all times.
+This is to protect you, our patients and our staff from coronavirus (Covid-19).
 For guidance on face coverings at our hospital, click here.

 Our booking teams are working hard to reschedule any outstanding appointments and will contact you via phone or letter in the coming weeks.
 Please refrain from phoning the booking team at this time for routine enquiries.

 ALL VISITORS MUST BE SYMPTOM FREE AND NOT UNDER ANY SELF-ISOLATION CONDITIONS.
 DO NOT enter our hospitals under any circumstances if you are unwell – especially if you have a high temperature or a new continuous cough, or you are shielding for any reason.

 Effective from Monday 6 July 2020, our visitor policy is changing and patients are permitted one visitor at a specified hour each day.
 Please refer to the following detailed guidance:

 - Each patient is allowed one visitor (close family or loved one only).
 Two visitors from the same household or bubble may be allowed in exceptional circumstances, such as for patients receiving end of life care or where the visitor themselves needs assistance – this must be arranged with the nurse in charge of the ward in advance by telephone.